yatskevich/grunt-bower-task/README.md

 grunt.initConfig({
   bower: {
     install: {
-       //just run 'grunt bower:install' and you'll see your Bower packages in lib directory }
+       //just run 'grunt bower:install' and you'll see files from your Bower packages in lib directory }
   },
 })